Home / Blog / How To Remove Personal Information From Internet Sites for Free

 1. Identity theft: If malicious actors obtain your personal information, they can use it to steal your identity and commit fraud, such as opening new credit accounts in your name or using your financial accounts.

-2. Stalking and harassment: Personal information can be used to locate and harass individuals online or offline, including cyberstalking and harassment.
+2. Stalking and harassment: Personal information can be used to locate and harass individuals online or offline, including through cyberstalking.

 3. Reputation damage: Personal information, such as embarrassing photos or comments, can harm your reputation and affect your personal or professional life.